-(3) Structures.
-Placement, construction, installation, reconstruction or expansion of any structures, buildings, additional roads or access routes, or other manmade improvement of any kind (including, without limitation, buildings, fences, parking lots, billboards, signs, mobile homes, modular structures, caves, towers) is prohibited, except as expressly permitted in this paragraph 4.3 or paragraph \\\\\.
+Placement, construction, installation, reconstruction or (3) Structures. expansion of any structures, buildings, additional roads or access routes, or other manmade improvement of any kind (including, without limitation, buildings, fences, parking lots, billboards, signs, mobile homes, modular structures, caves, towers) is prohibited, except as expressly permitted in this paragraph or paragraph .
 A structure includes anything constructed or erected, the use of which requires permanent location on the ground or attachment to something having a permanent location on the ground.
 Before undertaking any construction, erection, installation or placement that requires advance approval, Owner shall notify Land Trust and obtain prior written approval from Land Trust as required below.
 "Improvement" shall not refer to trees, vines, or other living improvements planted for agricultural [or landscaping] purposes, whether or not stakes are required to support the plants, nor shall it refer to minor irrigation improvements necessary or desirable to irrigate the Property for agricultural purposes, all of which may be made without the approval of Land Trust.
-"Minor irrigation improvements" are those that are either smaller than \\\\\\ or seasonal [temporary] in nature and that do not significantly affect Conservation Values.
+"Minor irrigation improvements" are those that are either smaller than or seasonal [temporary] in nature and that do not significantly affect Conservation Values.

 Commentary.
 The definition of "structure" may need to vary.
 The key is to address all possible structures, identify all permitted structures and forbid all other structures.
 Define "temporary" if that term is used.
 If replacement and/or expansion of a structure is permitted, then the size and characteristics of the structure need to be well defined in the Easement and the baseline.
 If replacement is not permitted, then the Easement should address restoration of the site when the structure is no longer to be used.
+Some provisions may apply to all structures-such as "Owner shall maintain the traditional, rustic and primitive appearance and character of the existing buildings and their setting."-Absent very good documentation in the baseline, provisions such as this are difficult to enforce and may present more problems than benefits.